IPS-Eye-White

 The verse above says, those who show their love for Jesus by obeying his commands are loved by the Father.
 Which means the inverse is also true - those who do not show their love for Jesus by obeying his commands are not loved by the Father.

-When our Savior asked those first century believers why they called Him 'Lord, Lord,' but did not do the things He said, the question was a timeless one applicable to all believers everywhere throughout history.
-So imagine for a moment Jesus looking you in the eye and asking why you insist on calling Him Lord, yet disobey His commandments.
+The question - why they called Him 'Lord, Lord,' but did not do the things He said - that our Savior asked those first century believers was a timeless one applicable to all believers everywhere throughout history.
+So imagine for a moment Jesus looking you in the eye and asking why you insist on calling Him Lord yet disobey His commandments.
 Then imagine how you are going to answer His question.

-It often seems that the only Scripture Christians can quote about good works is the one in Ephesians that states we are not saved by them
+It often seems that the only Scripture we can quote about good works is the one in Ephesians that states we are not saved by them

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
 (Ephesians 2:8-9 NASB)

-Unfortunately this has led many to conclude that good works are unimportant and that anyone teaching otherwise is a legalist adding to the finished work of Christ on the cross.
-Yet, anyone who reads the Scriptures carefully and without bias cannot but be struck by how strongly the Lord feels about the less fortunate and those in need, and the strong emphasis He places on doing good to others.
+Unfortunately, this has led many to conclude that good works are unimportant and that anyone teaching otherwise is a legalist adding to the finished work of Christ on the cross.
+Yet, anyone who reads the Scriptures carefully and without bias cannot but be struck by how strongly the Lord feels about the less fortunate and those in need - and the strong emphasis He placed on doing good to others.

 The Command to Good Works In The Old Testament